-- Cut a long well down the middle of the baguette.
-You want a good 3/4-inch or more of bread left on all sides after cutting out the well.
-Place baguette on baking sheet.
+- Cut a long well down the middle of the bread.
+You want a good ¾-inch or more of bread left on all sides after cutting out the well.
+Place bread on baking sheet.

 - Sprinkle ham and spinach evenly into the well.l

 - In a large bowl, whisk together eggs, milk, salt, pepper, and mustard until combined.
 Pour carefully into the well over the ham and spinach.
 If you have leftovers, discard.
 You don’t want the eggs to overflow.

-- Sprinkle cheese evenly over the top of the eggs and bread.
+- Sprinkle cheese evenly over the top of the egg mixture and bread.

-- Bake for 35-40 minutes or until eggs are no longer runny in the center of the “boat.”
+- Bake for 35 to 40 minutes ,or until eggs are no longer runny in the center of the boat.

 - Slice and enjoy immediately.